lanl/libquo/README.md

-libquo requires an implementation of the message passing interface [(MPI)] (http://mpi-forum.org/) and [hwloc](http://www.open-mpi.org/projects/hwloc). hwloc is included with libquo, so the only external dependency is an MPI library (libquo has been extensively tested against both [Open MPI]( https://www.open-mpi.org/) and [MPICH](https://www.mpich.org/) based implementations).
+libquo requires an implementation of the message passing interface [(MPI)] (http://mpi-forum.org/) and [hwloc](http://www.open-mpi.org/projects/hwloc). hwloc is included with libquo, so the only external dependency is an MPI library libquo has been extensively tested against both [Open MPI]( https://www.open-mpi.org/) and [MPICH](https://www.mpich.org/) based implementations.

 **Please see documentation located in docs/builds.**

 ## libquo API
 ### C Interface Users
-See src/quo.h for more information.
+See [src/quo.h](src/quo.h) for more information.

 ### Fortran Interface Users
 See [src/fortran/quof.f90](src/fortran/quof.f90) and [src/quo.h](src/quo.h) for